xomvio/xom_json/README.md

 # xom_json
 It's a json parser written in Rust.
-There is no deserializing and serializing, yet.
-Because macro derives are confused me and I had to study for my midterm exams.
-Deserializing ahead!
+Sorry for terrible deserializing ^^

 More detailed usages shown at xom_json_test